 Is there a minimum GRE score that is necessary to be considered for admission?

-What were the average GPA and GRE scores for last year's entering class?
+What was the average GPA for last year's entering class?

 Can I apply to your graduate program even though I do not have a BA in anthropology?
 What if I never even had a course in anthropology?